 Superintendent

-Policies that charge the Superintendent with preparing and/or implementing provisions of procedures, plans or programs for Board review also direct any other employee to whom the Superintendent may delegate such charges.
+Policies that charge the Superintendent with preparing and/or implementing provisions of procedures, plans, or programs for Board review also direct any other employee to whom the Superintendent may delegate such charges.

 Principal/Head Teacher

 In this manual the term principal refers to principal or head teacher as appropriate and includes any other employee to whom the principal or head teacher may delegate responsibility for a specific task.